 Kids explore the Hoh Rain Forest, part of Washington's Olympic National Park.
 Credit: JiaYing Grygiel

 We are a family of reluctant hikers and weather wimps.
 But, as a Pacific Northwest parent, I felt it was my duty to expose my kids to some local wilderness.
-In the days leading up to our recent getaway to Olympic National Park, I checked the forecast obsessively.
+In the days leading up to our getaway to Olympic National Park, I checked the forecast obsessively.
 Cold and rainy.

 Wild and huge Olympic National Park